-Lung cancer is the most common cause of cancer deaths in Louisiana.
+Lung cancer is the most common cause of cancer

 Our Lung Cancer Multidisciplinary Care Team is aiming to reduce the number of cancer deaths by providing lung cancer screenings for high-risk individuals.
 When caught early, about 80 to 90 percent of lung cancer cases are curable, according to the New England Journal of Medicine.
 The Lung Team is comprised of specialists to ensure the highest quality, individualized care for every patient.

 People with a history of cigarette smoking have a high risk of lung cancer.
 The more cigarettes you smoke per day and the earlier you started smoking, the greater your risk of possible lung cancer.
 High levels of pollution, radiation and asbestos exposure may also increase your risk.